telus/kiosk-controller/README.md

 ## HTTP API

-By default, kiosk will start an HTTP API with the following endpoints.

-A HTTP header of 'kiosk-auth' may be needed if you set an API password using the CLI.
+By default, kiosk will start an HTTP API.
+A HTTP header of 'kiosk-auth' will be needed if you set an API password using the CLI.

 **`GET / ` - Current status**